dttrue/Electronics-inventory-web-app/README.md

 ## Features

-- View a list of electronic resources displayed as stylis item-cards.
+- View a list of electronic resources displayed as stylish item-cards.
 - Remove resources from the list.
 - Update the "in stock" status for each resource.
 - Add new resources to the inventory.